 Rural migration has reached a whole new level in Minangkabau culture, abandoning its primordial roots in the process.
 Sumpu, through its cultural landscape, has somehow managed to immortalize this phenomenon.

 Sumpu is easily perceived as a story of a forsaken village that has lost its way and now merely stands as a remnant of its glorious past.
 A heartbreaking story of a land that for hundreds of years has given birth to tough, hardworking migrants.
-It is the story of the slow death of a cultural heritage, quietly destroying the identity of the Minangkabaus.
+It is the story of the slow decline of a cultural heritage, quietly destroying the identity of the Minangkabaus